tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 {% picture mini /blog/hello-hangboard/play-problem.png --alt "This feels like conflicting language" %}

 _This screenshot, from StackOverflow, is what I see too.
-It feels like conflicting language: Released, full roll-out.
-No link or email invites until you publish.
-Which you thought you already did._
+It feels like conflicting language: "Released, full roll-out" versus "No link or email invites until you publish."_

 Community responses vary between "it's just a matter of time, you have to wait" to "click X magic button in Y console page," but none of Google's official